JasonBourbaki/Helium/_posts/2017-04-30-atlantic-city.md

 The suffering this time was refreshing, so was you mentioning my job.
 Before this day, I too assumed my work was to crew luxurious boats and welcome every guest with an artificial smile, a decent profession for a decent man.
 Now, your words and friendly pat reminded me of bullets dashing in the water, of chilly breeze blowing through soaked textiles, of the dark suitcase sitting in my trunk...

-“One Grand.”
+“One grand.”
 I swung my index finger in the air, vainly attempting to wipe out those awful scenes.

 “No kidding!”